Updated on 02 Jul, 202644 mins read 1,442 views

 5 Interfaces

 An interface defines a contract that other classes must follow.
 It contains only abstract methods (no implementation).
-UML class diagram for interfaces contains the following compartments:
+The derived class must implement these methods.

 • Name Compartment: Contains the stereotype <<interface>> and the name of interface.